 Mental and physical health

-You may be worried about the coronavirus outbreak and the impact it will have on your life.
+You may be worried about the COVID-19 outbreak and the impact it will have on your life.
 This could be having to stay at home or avoid other people.

 You may start to feel bored or frustrated and miss other people.
 You may feel low, worried or find it difficult to sleep.